 Specific limits on our liability include, but are not limited to, the following:

 Account aggregation services help you, and/or your financial advisor, manage your finances by allowing us to retrieve account information from your accounts held at other financial institutions and provide you with a consolidated view of your finances.
-Account aggregation provided within Digital Services is only available for select types of accounts.
+Account aggregation provided within Digital Services is not available for all types of accounts.

 Authority to access accounts on your behalf